railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_reports.rst

 Open ERP gives you the possibility of developing your own analyses to meet your specific needs.
 To define a new analysis of the system's data you should install the module \ ``base_report_creator``\  .
 This enables you to create complex queries on the database, in a simple and visual way.

-Once the module is installed, create a new report using the menu  *Dashboards > Configuration > Custom Reports* .
+Once the module is installed, create a new report using the menu :menuselection:`Dashboards --> Configuration --> Custom Reports`.

 Give a  *Report Name*  to your new report and select the objects that you're going to analyze.
 For example, select the three following objects:  *Partner* ,  *Sale Order* ,  *Sale Order line* .